yuaanlin/reco-backend/readme.md

 # Reco Backend

-This project is the backend server of Project Reco, a open source calendar system made by Yuanlin Lin.
+This repo is the backend server of Project Reco, a calendar system made by Yuanlin Lin (@ken20001207).
+Usin Python Flask with MongoDB.